BookingEasy/booking-easy-wp/readme.txt

 = 1.1.4 =
 * FIXED : Informative message when there is no event to display, was not translated.
 This is now fixed.
+* ADDED : Added new complete Portuguese (Brazil) translations of Sagenda booking system.
+Thanks to Patric!

 == Changelog ==